Niraja85/Yoga-for-All/README.md

     ![Mobile-navigation](https://github.com/Niraja85/Yoga-for-All/blob/d20969efca00cd908c4ca571f3000e411c96b71c/docs/readme_images/nav-mobile.webp)

--_Favicon_
+* Favicon

-    - A site wide Favicon is displayed with a yoga emblem and name of the studio 'Yoga for All' displayed.
+    -A site wide Favicon is displayed with a yoga emblem and name of the studio 'Yoga for All' displayed.

     -This icon image appears in the tabs header which helps ths user to easily identify the webpage if they have multiple tabs open.

 ### Landing Page

--_Landing page Image_
+* Landing page Image

     -The landing page has a photograph with a text written on it that will help the user identify what site is about.

     -This section has an image on Yoga in mountains that is attractive and helps to direct user#s attention.